-1. Any UK resident (including the Channel Islands and the Isle of Man) aged 16 or over on 1 January 2018 is eligible to be nominated, except previous winners of the BBC Get Inspired Unsung Hero Awards, BBC or BBC Group employees or any person connected to the Awards and their close relatives.
-Nominees aged under 18 will require parental consent to be nominated.
+1. Any UK resident (including the Channel Islands and the Isle of Man) aged 16 or over on 1 January 2022 is eligible to be nominated, except previous winners of the BBC Get Inspired Unsung Hero Awards, BBC or BBC Group employees or any person connected to the Awards and their close relatives.
+Nominees aged between 16 and 17 will require parental consent to be nominated.
 Proof of age, identity, eligibility and consent (where applicable) may be requested.

 2. The nominee must:

-(i) either be an individual or no more than two people who are both involved in the same activity;
+(i) either be an individual or formally organised sports or activity group involved in the same activity;

 (ii) help amateurs participate in a physical activity or sport, or be engaged in community development work through sport (and that physical activity or sport must have a recognised governing body.
-Please see the list here - https://sportscotland.org.uk/media/2276/uk-recognised-ngbs-and-sport-list-april-2017.pdf;
+Please see the list here.)

 (iii) offer help that does not normally form part of their job or normally take place at their place of work unless such help goes above and beyond their paid work activities in which case an explanation will be required;

 (iv) help voluntarily with no financial reward;